-The consolidated financial statements are presented in sterling, the Company's functional currency, rounded to the nearest thousand.
+The consolidated financial statements are presented in sterling, the Company's functional currency and the Group's presentational currency, rounded to the nearest thousand.
 They are prepared on the historical cost basis except that the following assets and liabilities are stated at their fair value: investment property, derivative financial instruments, fixed rate loans and borrowings and current asset investments.

-The accounting policies set out in this Note 1 have been applied consistently throughout the Group to all periods presented in the consolidated financial statements.
+The accounting policies set out in this Note 1 have been applied consistently throughout the Group to all periods presented in the consolidated financial statements, except as described below.